-TRACK RANDOM (Random within a disc/folder) - This feature plays the tracks within a disc (the files within a folder) in random order.
-To activate track random, press and release the RDM button (preset 2).
-You will see TRACK RANDOM in the display.
-Press and hold the RDM button for 2 seconds to return to normal play.
+RANDOM (Random within a disc) - This feature plays the tracks within a disc (the files in MP3 or WMA mode) in random order.
+To activate random play, select the disc random play from the menu items.
+You will see RANDOM in the display.
+Select the normal play mode to return to normal play.

-FOLDER RANDOM - This

-feature, when activated, plays all

-files in each folder in random order,

-rather than in the order they are

-compressed.
-To activate folder

-random, press the RDM button

-(preset 2) twice.
-You will see

-FOLDER RANDOM in the display.

-The system then selects and plays

-files randomly.
-This continues until

-you deactivate folder random by

-pressing the RDM button again, or if

-you select a different folder with the

-TUNE bar.
+In MP3 or WMA mode FOLDER RANDOM - This feature, when activated, plays the files within a current folder in random order, rather than in the order they are compressed in MP3 or WMA.
+To activate folder random play, select the folder random mode from the menu items.
+You will see F-RANDOM in the display.
+The system will then select and play files randomly.
+This continues until you deactivate folder random play by selecting the normal play mode, or you select a different folder with the FOLDER bar (CATEGORY bar on models with XM satellite radio).